EricFan24/CS4156_TeamAkea/README.md

 ## Operational entry points to the service (API documentation)

 The API has one endpoint "/tags" which offers two functionalities:
-- POST request which sends a list of URLs to be tagged.
+- POST request which sends a list of URLs (must begin with "http") to be tagged.
 Sample POST request json:

 ```json
 {